warecrer/secHub/README.md

 pip install pip2pi

-pip install pip==8.0.0
+pip install pip==8.0.0    ... downgrade pip

-python3 installer.py
+chmod +x installer.py

+./installer.py

 After that, you can run this tool with just type sechub in your terminal..